mesosphere/dcos-docs-site/pages/services/nifi/0.3.0-1.7.1/overview/index.md

 Internally, DC/OS {{model.techName }} treats “Deployment” as moving from one state to another state.
 By this definition, “Deployment” applies to many scenarios:

 - When DC/OS {{model.techName }} is first installed, deployment is moving from a null configuration to a deployed configuration.
-- When the deployed configuration is changed by editing an environment variable in the scheduler, deployment is moving from an initial running configuration to a new proposed configuration.
+- When the deployed configuration is changed by editing an environment variable in the Scheduler, deployment is moving from an initial running configuration to a new proposed configuration.

-In this section, we’ll describe how these scenarios are handled by the scheduler.
+In this section, we’ll describe how these scenarios are handled by the Scheduler.

 ## Initial Install